Robspin/deno-fresh-blog/data/posts/5-rules-for-success.md

 # 1. Don't put all eggs in one basket

 Risk management is everything.
-Having grown up in a modest middle class household, becoming relatively rich and proceeding to lose that wealth in a few years after, I have learned this the hard way.
+Having grown up in a modest household, I became comparatively rich in my mid-twenties only to lose that wealth within a few years after; I have learned this the hard way.
 Spreading your risk is vital to avoiding ruin.
 Whether this means spreading your investments or having an exit strategy when it comes to your career, this is core to survival.

 &nbsp;

 # 2. Slow and steady wins the race

 Avoid shortcuts and do the hard work required.
 Delay gratification and long growth.
 Smart people plan ahead multiple years, some even decades.
-Realise that the end goal is only reached by sustainable growth.
+Realise that the end goal is reached by sustainable growth.
 Build habits that move you in the direction of where you want to go.

 &nbsp;